s7manth/tp/docs/UserGuide.md

 #### Mailing a particular student based on index : `mail-index`

-Mails a person from the student roster based on the index number shown in the application.
+Mails a student from the student roster based on the index number shown in the application.

 Format: `mail-index INDEX`